Welcome to The 4dDoha Collection.

 While other, original designs were put forward by Arata Isozaki & Associates, the design selected for the Qatar National Convention Centre is highly reminiscent of their 2002 competition entry for a new train station …

 While in Doha for another project, Arata Isozaki was given the opportunity to speak with the Emir.
-While looking through a portfolio of the architect’s work, the Emir saw his “City in the Air” …
+Reviewing the architect’s work, the Emir saw his “City in the Air” project—an early speculative design commenting …

-When completed, the Qatar National Library at Education City will become Qatar’s largest and most advanced library and information hub.
-Over one million books, videos, and primary documents are to be housed in a single amphitheatre-like …
+The Qatar National Library at Education City is Qatar’s largest and most advanced library and information hub.
+Over one million books, videos, and primary documents are housed in its single amphitheatre-like space.
+The corners of the …

-The National Theatre and Ministry of Information Complex was part of a larger effort by the Qatari state to build a number of new cultural and governmental buildings beginning in the mid-1970s and petering …
+The National Theatre and Ministry of Information Complex was part of a larger effort by the Qatari state to build a number of new cultural and governmental buildings following the influx of oil revenue …

 Notable for its vast, undulating canopy screens and splayed support columns, Woods Bagot’s Qatar Science & Technology Park (QSTP) complex is the most visible manifestation of the Qatar Foundation’s initiative to draw third-party research …